microsoft/migrate-spring-apps-to-azure-training/04-enable-continuous-deployment/README.md

 Click on the new Azure CLI tasks and make the following modifications:

+- Set the Display name to "Deploy via Azure CLI"
 - Under "Azure Subscription" select the subscription or the service connection that has access to the Azure Spring Cloud instance.
 If an "Authorize" button appears, click it.
 - Under "Script Location", select "Inline Script"
 - in the Inline Script box, paste the following: